 - 1. As required by Section 143(3) of the Act, we report that: - a.
 We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b.
 In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c.
 The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d.
 In our opinion, the aforesaid financial statements comply with the IndAS specified under Section 133 of the Act. - e.
-On the basis of the written representations received from the directors as on 31st March, 2020 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2020 from being appointed as a director in terms of Section 164 (2) of the Act. - f.
+On the basis of the written representations received from the directors as on 31st March, 2021 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2021 from being appointed as a director in terms of Section 164 (2) of the Act. - f.
 With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure A".
 Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the company's internal financial controls over financial reporting. - g.
-In our opinion and to the best of our information and according to the explanations given to us, the company being a private company, section 197 of the Act related to the managerial remuneration is not applicable.
+With respect to the matters to be included in the Auditor's Report in accordance with the requirements of the section 197(16) of the Act, as amended: - In our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the company to its directors during the year is in accordance with the provisions of section 197 of the Act. - h.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i) The Company does not have any pending litigations which would impact its financial position.

-- h.
-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations which would impact its financial position. - ii) As informed to us, the company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii) As informed to us, the company has no amount for transferring to the Investor Education and Protection Fund by the Company. - 2.
+- ii) As informed to us, the company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii) As informed to us, the company has no amount for transferringto the investor Education and Protection Fund by the Company. - 2.
 As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the Annexure-B a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.